brooklynrail/brooklynrail-platform/content/people/kimberly-lyons.md

 first_name: "Kimberly "
 last_name: Lyons
 pronouns: She/Her
-short_bio: Poet **Kimberly Lyons** is author of the poetry collections _Approximately Near_ (Metambesendotorg, 2016), _Calcinatio_ (Faux Press, 2014), _Rouge_ (Instance Press, 2013), _The Practice of Residue_ (Subpress,
-  2012), _Phototherapique_ (Ketalanche Press/Yo Yo Labs, 2007), _Saline_
-  (Instance Press, 2005) and _Abracadabra_ (Granary Books, 2000).
-Lyons attended Columbia College where she studied poetry with Paul Hoover, and Bard College where she studied with Robert Kelly.
-Lyons served as the program coordinator at the Poetry Project from 1987 to 1991.
-Her essays on poets Bernadette Mayer, Joe Ceravalo, and George Quasha have been published in _Aufgabe, Jacket 2,_ and _Talisman_.
-She now lives in Chicago where she publishes Lunar Chandelier Press.
+short_bio: "Poet **Kimberly Lyons** is the author of *Capella*, (Oread Press, 2018), *Approximately Near* (Metambesendotorg, 2016), *Soonest Mended* (Belladonna Collaborative). *Calcinatio* (Faux Press) and a limited edition collaboration with artist Ed Epping, *Mettle* (Granary Books).
+Her essays on Joe Ceravolo, Basil King, and Bernadette Mayor have appeared in the journals *Aufgabe, Paper 2, Talisman and Dispatches from the Poetry Wars*.
+She has an essay in *Message Ahead: Poets Respond to the Poems of Jonas Mekas* (Rail Editions, 2019).
+An essay on poet Mina Loy’s novel, *Insel* is in *A Forest of Many Stems* (Nightboat, 2021) and an essay on George Quasha’s work is forthcoming in  a book of essays on his work from Talisman.
+She lives in Brooklyn."
 portraits:
   - media: 2021/11/kimberly-lyons
 rail_contributor_url: https://brooklynrail.org/contributor/Kimberly-Lyons